-Please remember that this leaflet is intended as general information only.
-It is not definitive, and the RCR and the BSIR cannot accept any legal liability arising from its use.
+Please remember that these leaflets are intended as general information only.
+They are not definitive, and the RCR and the BSIR cannot accept any legal liability arising from their use.
 We aim to make the information as up to date and accurate as possible, but please be warned that it is always subject to change.
-Please therefore always check specific advice on the procedure or any concerns you may have with your doctor.
+Patients should therefore always check specific advice on the procedures or any concerns they may have with their doctor.